December 23, 2016

 ignore fact-based information that contradicts that belief.
 Try to

 identify real grievances people have had with government, media,

-doctors, certain businesses, etc., that may lead to a resistance to
+doctors, certain businesses, other communities, etc., that may lead to a

 - Get different influential people on board who represent different